hqmhc/yoco-react-next/README.md

 - Your Yoco public key.
 Learn more [about that here](https://developer.yoco.com/online/resources/integration-keys).
 - The payment ID for the checkout.
 You will have initiated the payment with a server-to-server call on the backend.
 Learn more about payment initiation [from the official documentation](https://deploy-preview-38--modest-shannon-b4f7f0.netlify.app/blackbird/sdk/accept-payments#2-initiate-a-payment).

+🛠️ Use [the Postman collection](./docs/YocoBlackbirdv1.0.0.postman_collection.json) to quickly create test payments.

-The `showPopup` method expects a callback as the first parameter.
+The `showPopup` method expects a `callback`.
 This callback will receive the `YocoCheckoutResult` after the pop up has completed processing the user's payment.
-The second parameter to `showPopup` is a callback to be invoked when the user dimisses the pop up.
+It will require also require an `onClose` method to handle when the user dimisses the pop up.
+Then finally a `currency` and `amountInCents`.

 Here's an example implementation: